bdasgupta02/phoenix/stablearb/README.md

 ## Strategies
 ### Equivalent coin pair convergence arbitrage
-High-frequency arbitrage based market-making with a bias towards a price of 1.
-Most advantage is lost by running this over the internet, but oh well. e.g. USDC/USDT, STETH/ETH
+- High-frequency arbitrage based market-making with a bias towards a price of 1 - but most advantage is lost by running over the internet.
+- e.g. USDC/USDT, STETH/ETH

 ## Exchange
 Deribit with TCP and FIX protocol